h15200/notes/algorithm.md

 Edges - the path between
 Direction - if directed, it's one way.
 If undirected, it goes both ways Cycle - 3+ vertices that can be revisited
-Connected / Unconnected - is a set of verties visitable
+Connected / Unconnected - is a set of vertices visitable

 Creation - Space O(v + e) where v is number of vertices and e is number of edges Traversal - O(v + e) for both breadth-first and depth-first